Mealman1551/ADC-build-repo/README.md

 Python 3.13 and up compilation works on Linux but for Windows you need a C compiler, in the source archive there is a file named `vs_BuildTools.exe`, run this on Windows and now you will be able to compile on Python 3.13 and up on Windows.

 > [!Note]
-> Im currently testing if MinGW64 is also possible.
+> For Python 3.13 and up you need MSVC, MinGW doesn't work!

 ## Project Structure

 The repository includes the following key files and directories:

-- `ADC_Archiver_1.3.0.py`: Main Python source code.
+- `ADC_Archiver_1.4.0.py`: Main Python source code.
 - `ico/`: Directory containing icon files.
 - `setup/`: Directory with setup-related images like the `setupbox.ico`.
 - Additional resource directories: `banner/`, `jpg/`, `png/`, `svg/`, `webp/`.